pavlelukic/vehicle-cnn/README.md

 python .\scripts\rename_images.py
 python .\scripts\split_dataset.py
 ```
 This will pull an initial dataset of images for every category (you might need to delete unsuitable ones and download some manually for a larger, more complete dataset).
 After that all images will be converted to JPEG, resized and renamed.
-Finally, they will be split into two new datasets: `train` and `val`.
+Finally, they will be split into two new datasets: `train` and `test`.
 At that point, we may want to check if there are some corrupted or non-image files left in out `dataset_split/` directory, and to do that you can execute:

 ```python .\scripts\check_images.py```